 We provide a range of approvals, consents and licences as specified by individual pieces of legislation.
 Most of these are compulsory, such as planning applications, licensing applications and building regulation approvals, but a few are optional.
-These are an important part of the preventative aspect of our work.
+These are an Revised December 2022 important part of the preventative aspect of our work.

-We will work with applicants to help them to understand what is required to gain approval Corporate Enforcement Policy - revised December 2022 20 through pre-application advice (fees for this service may apply), published guidelines, and post-application discussion.
+We will work with applicants to help them to understand what is required to gain approval through pre-application advice (fees for this service may apply), published guidelines, and post-application discussion.